History & Mission

 I’ll never forget watching Margot Imdieke crawl across a portage trail dragging her wheelchair to prove to herself that she could do it.
 It blew me away, and put my issues and worries in perspective.
 I learned then to keep an open mind and never say never!

 After graduating from St. John’s in 1978, Greg’s father, Don Lais, helped Greg and Paul incorporate their endeavor as a nonprofit organization called Wilderness Inquiry II.
 The “II” was added to distinguish the program from Bill Simpson’s program with Stillwater High School, which was named Wilderness Inquiry but never formally incorporated.
 The next few years saw a proliferation of Wilderness Inquiry programs as Bill’s friends and students started:

 - Wilderness Inquiry III, working with Big Brothers Big Sisters

-- Wilderness Inquiry IV, working with the Washington County Courts
+- Wilderness Inquiry IV, working with adjudicated youth from the Washington County Courts

 - Wilderness Inquiry V, working with adults with developmental disabilities